 Drumbeat School is currently recruiting Teaching Assistants.
 This is an exciting time to join the school.
 We offer a great place to work.
 We have an exciting curriculum, a great staff team and provide lots of support, guidance, friendship and fun for all our staff.
 Drumbeat is a state of the art special school for children with Autistic Spectrum Disorders (ASD) from 4 to 19.

-Drumbeat is more than a school, it is a hub for (ASD) support for Lewisham.
+Drumbeat is more than a school, it is acknowledged as an outstanding hub for (ASD) support for Lewisham.
 It takes a leading role in the provision of outreach support for children (and their families) in mainstream schools and Early Years Centres.
 We are continually striving to develop our work with our pupils, parents and carers, the local community and the schools we provide specialist support though our Outreach team and the training we offer.
 The school is committed to being a Centre of Excellence.
 The vision for Drumbeat is for its staff to work in trans-disciplinary ways - professionals working together seamlessly to meet the needs of the child or young person, putting the child and family at the centre.
 Drumbeat's work is progressive, innovative and creative, with a 21st century pedagogy that puts children and young people's needs at the heart of everything it does.